codeceptjs/codeceptjs-resemblehelper/README.md

 });
 ```
 The generated output and diff images can also be directly uploaded to AWS S3 by using the `upload` method which will upload both the output as well as diff image generated.
-The files will be uploaded to a folder named output inside of the bucket.
+The screenshot file will be uploaded to a folder named output and the diff file(if it exists) inside a folder named diff inside the bucket.
 ```
 I.upload("AccessKeyId", "secretAccessKey", "region", "bucketName", "baseImage");
 ```